 Did you know that eucalyptus oil can help you to get rid of rats naturally?
 It may seem like a surprising eucalyptus oil benefit, but a 2014 study published in The Scientific World Journal suggests that eucalyptus can be used in protecting an area from house rats.

-9. Boost Your Immune System: Make your own Thieves® oil by combining eucalyptus, clove, lemon, cinnamon and rosemary essential oils.
+9. Boost Your Immune System — Make your own immune-boosting oil by combining eucalyptus, clove, lemon, cinnamon and rosemary essential oils.
 You can also diffuse 5 drops of eucalyptus oil at home or work.

 Eucalyptus oil is not safe for internal use.
 It should only be used aromatically or topically.
 If you are using eucalyptus for oral health purposes, make sure to spit it out afterwards.

 People with sensitive skin should dilute eucalyptus oil with a carrier oil (like coconut oil) before using it on their skin.
 I also suggest diluting eucalyptus before applying it topically to your children, and avoid using it on their faces, as it can be irritating.